Consumer medicine information

 Skin and subcutaneous tissue disorders.

-Generalised skin reactions including erythema multiforme, urticaria, pruritus or non-specific rash.
+Generalised skin reactions including erythema multiforme, urticaria, pruritus or non-specific rash, erythema, angioedema.

 Vascular disorders.